Rutherford-Git/Projects-api/README.md

 #### NPM Scripts

-A _"test"_ script you can use to run tests against your code.
+A _"test"_ script you can use to run tests against the code.
 A _"resetdb"_ that allows you to reset the database to its original state.

 An _npm script_ named _"start"_ that uses `node` to run the API server.